J-Khai/E-STORE/README.md

 Hosting Setup
 Frontend (React): Deployed on Netlify
 Backend (Spring Boot API): Hosted on Render
-Database (PostgreSQL): Also hosted on Render
+Database (PostgreSQL): Hosted on Neon
 The frontend is static, so it loads instantly.
 The only delay you might notice comes from the backend waking up.

 Get the Code